Seeking Researchers (R-CCS2029)

-Also, R-CCS started operating Japan's national flagship supercomputer, the K computer, as a shared national facility to support a wide range of research activities in 2011.
-Following K's success, development work on its successor, Supercomputer Fugaku, was launched in April 2014.
+Also, R-CCS started operating Japan’s national flagship supercomputer Fugaku, as a shared national facility to support a wide range of research activities since 2021.

 The objective of the Computational Structural Biology Research Team is to advance our understanding of biological processes through the study of structures and dynamics of biological molecules.
 More particularly, the team aims to develop computational tools that can be used to interpret low-resolution structural data as obtained from cryo electron microscopy and x-ray free electron laser experiments.